The Break

 16th note hats at 170bpm

 Flat.
 Mechanical.
-Every hit identical.
 Sounds like a typewriter, not a drummer.

 Dynamics

-Real drummers don’t hit every hat the same.
-Some are ghosted, some are accented. .gain() with a pattern string sets per-step volume:
+Real drummers don’t hit every hat the same. .gain() with a pattern string sets per-step volume:

 accented hats: per-step gain

 The gain pattern repeats across the 16 steps.
 Quiet–medium–quiet–loud.
-The accents on every 4th hit create a pulse inside the hi-hat line.
-Without them, it rattles.
+Notice that the accents on every 4th hit create a pulse inside the hi-hat line.

 Open hats

-An open hat (oh) rings longer than a closed one.
+An open hat (oh) rings longer.
 Drop one at the end of the bar for a lift:

 closed hats + open hat tail